 The A2B case has been taken as an exemplary example to understand the current scenario of sweet business in India.
 It brings forth several key concepts of entrepreneurship that lead to business growth.
-These include use of concepts like porters five forces model (1980) or value chain method (Porters 1985).
-The competitive advantage of value chain is achieved by performing important value chain activities at a competitive rate in relation to the competitors (Porter, 1985).
-A business leader must either have or develop some unique capabilities in order to achieve and sustain that position.
-Examples of such capabilities and resources are: a dominant market share, secured supplies of scarce raw materials or having developed more efficient linkages to suppliers and customers.
-(Refer to Figure 2)
+These include the use of concepts like Porter's five forces model (1980) or the value chain method (Porter 1985).
+The competitive advantage of the value chain is achieved by performing important value chain activities at a competitive rate with the competitors (Porter, 1985).
+A business leader must either have or develop some unique capabilities to achieve and sustain that position.
+Examples of such capabilities and resources are a dominant market share, secured supplies of scarce raw materials, or having developed more efficient linkages to suppliers and customers (Refer to Figure 2)